Hope of Israel Ministries (Ecclesia of YEHOVAH):

 Finally, immediately after recording the baptism, Luke gives the genealogy of the Messiah (Luke 3:23-38).
 By modern standards of literary structure, this does not seem to be an appropriate place to insert a genealogy.
 1 Chronicles and Matthew make better sense in opening with genealogies.
 Once we see that the Messiah’s baptism is the inauguration of his priestly ministry, however, nothing could be more appropriate than a genealogy.
 Priests of the Old Testament had to prove descent from Aaron, and later from a particular branch of the Aaronic clan, or they were not permitted to serve (Ezra 2:61-63).
 Throughout the Old Testament, priests are consistently identified as “son of” some previous priest, a sign that the priesthood was tied to physical descent.
 So Luke, having recorded the Messiah’ baptism into priestly ministry, must now show that the Messiah has a right to this ministry.

 Contrary to expectation, the genealogy proves that the Messiah is not a descendent of Aaron but rather from the tribe of Judah.
 How then can he serve as priest?
 Luke, in keeping with Hebrews, shows that this Priest is from an older order, but Luke presses the case even further than Hebrews.
 This Priest is a priest after the order of Adam (Luke 3:38).
-And as the first Adam, having been given the priestly ministry of guarding the garden, was tested by Satan, so also for this newly ordained Priest ("the second Adam"), who passes through the waters into the wilderness to be tested by Satan (Luke 4:1-13), so that he could be a priest who was tempted in all things as we are, yet without sin (Hebrews 4:15).
+And as the first Adam, having been given the priestly ministry of guarding the garden, was tested by Satan, so also for this newly ordained Priest ("the second Adam"), who "left the Jordan and was led by the spirit through the wilderness" to be tested by Satan (Luke 4:1-13), so that he could be a priest who was tempted in all things as we are, yet without sin (Hebrews 4:15).

 Baptism and Salvation